 About the Rollmans

-Salmon paid for my first truck and put me and my siblings through college.
+Salmon paid for my first pick-up when I was sixteen and put me and my siblings through college.
 Every spring my brothers and I returned to Alaska, joining our dad to harvest the provision of the ocean that would help us through the winters.
-As each of us married and began families of our own we each branched into our own ventures, and fishing continued to provide.
+As each of us married and began families of our own we each branched into our own fishing ventures, and fishing continued to provide.

-Since then every winter has looked different for our family, but in keeping with the age-old pattern, summers at the fishsite remain our anchor and the sole means of God's provision in our lives.
+Since then every winter has looked different for our family, but in keeping with the age-old pattern, summers at the fish site remain our anchor and the sole means of God's provision in our lives.

 Each new year we look forward to spring and enjoying our summer life together as a family in the bush, setting the nets and harvesting the bounty.
 We look forward to our customers' friendly familiar faces and filling their coolers with fish at the Friday Fling.
 We look forward to booking freight flights for our salmon to land in places like Minneapolis and Boston.
 We look forward to the simplicity of steering tiller handles and driving pick-up trucks on the beach, and picking each fish with care, knowing it will be deeply appreciated by another family, like ours.

 Thanks for being a part of our story!